The Monkey Puzzle Tree: An Unusual and Endangered Plant

 The IUCN, or International Union for Conservation of Nature, has classified the wild monkey puzzle tree population as endangered.
 This is worrying information.
 It would be very sad to lose this unique tree from the Earth.

 The number of monkey puzzle trees has been reduced due to deforestation caused by logging and burning.
 These activities are used to clear trees from land so that it can be used to grow crops or to provide a grazing area for animals.
 Monkey puzzle trees are actually quite resistant to fires caused by natural causes but are less able to protect themselves from fires deliberately set by people.
 The tree is also harvested for its fine-grained wood.
-It's illegal to cut down a wild monkey puzzle tree, but unfortunately this law is often disobeyed.
+It's illegal to cut down a wild monkey puzzle tree in its native habitat, but unfortunately this law is often disobeyed.

 The population of monkey puzzle trees is becoming fragmented as trees are destroyed.
 Since the trees grow so slowly and don't reproduce for many years after seed germination, they can't recover from population stresses very well.
 They are protected in some parts of their range, but they need more help.